LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ### 4-3 What is personal protective equipment?

-Personal protective equipment (PPE) is the equipment needed to protect healthcare workers from becoming infected with coronavirus.
-It is especially important that healthcare workers protect themselves when looking after COVID-19 patients and people who are suspected of having coronavirus infection.
+Personal protective equipment (PPE) is the equipment needed to protect health workers from becoming infected with coronavirus.
+It is especially important that health workers protect themselves when looking after COVID-19 patients and people who are suspected of having coronavirus infection.
 The most appropriate and effective PPE should be used in each circumstance.

 Community health workers doing COVID-19 screening in the community should keep a personal distance of at least 1 metre and wear a medical mask.